-This Kung Pao Chicken recipe is so much better than take out!
+This Kung Pao Chicken recipe is so much better than takeout!
 The sauce is spicy and sweet, with tender chicken that’s crispy on the outside and tender on the inside.
-This chicken dinner idea is so good your family won’t believe you made it at home!
+This Chinese chicken dinner is so good, your family won’t believe you made it at home!

 My Favorite Kung Pao Chicken Recipe

 I love Chinese food!
 When I order Chinese take-out, my go-to orders are always hibachi chicken with teriyaki noodles.
 But when I’m feeling extra, I get me some kung pao chicken!
 It’s spicy, savory, and sweet, and with the hot chili sauce, sugar, and Tamari, it’s a real roller coaster for the taste buds.
 And, with a blend of juicy chicken, veggies, and a zesty sauce, this spicy, sweet, and savory rendition of mine is every bit as lip-smacking as what you’d get at a restaurant.

 Why You’ll Love Homemade Kung Pao Chicken

 - Homemade Over Takeout: I enjoy the satisfaction of mastering a classic takeout dish right in my kitchen.

 - Balanced Flavors: The combo of spicy, sweet, and savory flavors delivers a perfect taste with each bite.

 - Better Choice: By controlling the ingredients, you ensure a lighter option than most restaurant versions – less oil, less sodium, and all the deliciousness.

 Ingredients For Kung Pao Chicken

 - Salt & Pepper to enhance the chicken’s flavor.